-My name is Pete Carpenter, born and raised in the south of England in an area called The New Forest, which is a beautiful spot famous for its royal history, free-roaming ponies, open heathlands, ancient forests and traditional pubs.
+My name is Pete Carpenter, born and raised in the south of England, UK, in an area called The New Forest, which is a beautiful spot famous for its royal history, free-roaming ponies, open heathlands, ancient forests and traditional pubs.

 I was introduced to the hobby of aeromodelling at a very early age by my dad, who was himself a longstanding aeromodeller, although never radio control - dad's always been strictly a free-flight fan.

-My parents' house backed on to a field which was perfect for flying rubber band powered airplanes - many hours were spent in that field winding up these small balsa and tissue kits, or sometimes experimenting with our own designs now and again (those were never too successful for some reason...).
+My parents' house backed on to a field which was perfect for flying rubber band powered planes built from kits.
+Many hours were spent in that field winding up these small balsa and tissue models, or sometimes experimenting with our own designs now and again (those were never too successful for some reason...).

 In fact, you can enjoy the short video to the right - some quality cine film from the early 1980s!
 I'm the skinny one on the left, with my brother.